OpenBioMaps/documentation/official_docs/hu/api.rst

 Form Data (get_form_data results) explanations
 ----------------------------------------------
 Description: Optional column description

 Default value: Fix value for all observation.
-It can be controlled with some options.
+It can be controlled with the following options:

  - '_input' it works as any other field with sticky flag.
  - '_list' it works as any other list type field with sticky flag.

-in any other case the value can not be changed by the user users and the field can be hidden.
+ - '_geometry' it works as geometry type field
+ - '_login_name' this value overriden by the user's name if logged in or returns as _input
+ - '_email' this value overriden by the user's email address if logged in or returns as _input
+ - '_autocomplete' alias of input
+ - '_boolean' display as normal boolean list
+ - '_attachment' display as normal attachments field
+ - '_datum' display as normal date field
+ - '_none' not used

 Column: The name of the column in the database

 Short_name: Visible name of the column for the users